datauy/obesity-cartogram/README.md

 Cartograma sobre obesidad alrededor del mundo.

-Basado en d3-cartograma.js y con datos desde The Guardian.
+Based on d3-cartograma.js and with data published at The Guardian.